 The parts of a common car tweeter.
 Notice how small the voice coil is and how thin the wire that makes up the coil is.
 It’s one reason why you can’t expect the average tweeter to handle higher power ratings.

-As they’re small in size, tweeters typical also have small voice coils, too.
+As they’re small in size, tweeters typically also have small voice coils, too.
 A tweeter’s voice coil is a coil of conductive wire wrapped a paper or other material that’s round and is suspended inside a magnet.
 When an audio signal from an amplifier (like a car stereo or car amp) drives it the tweeter’s dome moves back and forth, producing sound.

 Unlike woofers with a large voice coil winding and more mass to help dissipate heat, tweeters have a harder time handling high power.